Things to Know Before Buying an Orbital Sander

 There’s no way around this- sanding is a dusty, dirty job.
 It’s not just messy, it’s harmful as well.
 Fine particles of dust in your lungs can be extremely bad for your health over time, so make sure you’re sucking as much out of the air as possible.

-All the random orbit sanders I’ve featured on my list come with dust collection systems- either little bags or filtered boxed that promise to remove the dust from the air and stop the sanding pads from clogging up so quickly.
+All the orbital sanders I’ve featured on my list come with dust collection systems- either little bags or filtered boxed that promise to remove the dust from the air and stop the sanding pads from clogging up so quickly.
 They work, to a point, but it’s always a better idea to connect your sander to a shop vac if you can.

 A standalone dust extraction system will help to keep the dust out of the air and away from your lungs and won’t fill up and need changing every ten minutes.
 The little dust extraction bags are great when there’s no alternative, but for the best results you should invest in a shop vac if you can afford it.